daddydrac/computer-vision-container/README.md

 - Then run in cmd line:

-` tensorboard --logdir=/tmp/tensorflow/logs/ `
+` tensorboard --logdir=//tmp/tensorflow/mnist/logs `

-- cd over to /tf/notebooks/apps/gpu_benchmarks and run:
+- Type in: ` cd / ` to get root.

+Then cd into the folder that hot realods for custom IDE code at: `/apps/apps/gpu_benchmarks` and run:

 ` python tensorboard.py `